 United Republic of Tanzania

 Open Access is a new term to most scholars working in academic institutions in Tanzania.
-Three Open Access journals are published in the country: Dar Es Salaam Medical Students' Journal published by Tanzania Medical Students’ Association, Tanzania Journal of Health Research published by the National Institute for Medical Research and Tanzania Veterinary Journal (The Tropical Veterinarian) published by the Faculty of Veterinary Medicine, Sokoine University of Agriculture.
+As of May 2015, two Open Access journals published in Tanzania are registered in DOAJ.
+Dar Es Salaam Medical Students' Journal published by Tanzania Medical Students’ Association and Tanzania Journal of Health Research published by the National Institute for Medical Research.

 The successes of Open Access in Tanzania depend on number of factors including the following: